-So you want to learn Cantonese but time doesn’t agree with you?
-There’s no problem with that because you can learn Cantonese anytime and anywhere regardless of the weather.
+So you want to learn Cantonese, but time doesn’t agree with you?
+There’s no problem with that because you can learn Cantonese anytime and anywhere, regardless of the weather.
 Learning Cantonese can be easily achieved through the Ling app.

-Ling app can develop all your language skills to help you speak Cantonese like a native speaker.
+The Ling app can develop all your language skills to help you speak Cantonese like a native speaker.
 You can master your pronunciation with audio, dialogues, and speech recognition technology.
-You can analyze and make your sentence with the help of extensive grammar explanations.
+You can analyze and make your sentences with the help of extensive grammar explanations.
 You can also have fun while learning with the help of mini-games and quizzes.

 So, what are you waiting for?
 Say hello to the new and innovative way of learning languages.
 You just have to search the app or go to the website, and you can start learning Cantonese now!